Phrygia: Relation to their Hittite predecessors

-Some scholars accept as factual the Iliads account that the Phrygians were established on the Sakarya River before the Trojan War, and thus must have been there during the later stages of the Hittite Empire, and probably earlier, and consequently dismiss proposals of recent immigration to Phrygia.
+Some scholars believe that the Phrygians were already established on the Sakarya River during the Late Bronze Age.
 These scholars seek instead to trace the Phrygians' origins among the many nations of western Anatolia who were subject to the Hittites.
-This interpretation also gets support from Greek legends about the founding of Phrygia's main city Gordium by Gordias and of Ancyra by Midas, which suggest that Gordium and Ancyra were believed to date from the distant past before the Trojan War.
+This interpretation finds some motivation in Greek legends about Phrygians participation in the Trojan War, as well as the founding myth of the Gordium.

 No one has conclusively identified which of the many subjects of the Hittites might have represented early Phrygians.
 According to a classical tradition, popularized by Josephus, Phrygia can be equated with the country called Togarmah by the ancient Hebrews, which has in turn been identified as the Tegarama of Hittite texts and Til-Garimmu of Assyrian records.
 Josephus called Togarmah "the Thrugrammeans, who, as the Greeks resolved, were named Phrygians".
 However, the Greek source cited by Josephus is unknown, and it is unclear if there was any basis for the identification other than name similarity.

 Scholars of the Hittites believe Tegarama was in eastern Anatolia – some locate it at Gurun – far to the east of Phrygia.
 Some scholars have identified Phrygia with the Assuwa league, and noted that the Iliad mentions a Phrygian (Queen Hecuba's brother) named Asios.
 Another possible early name of Phrygia could be Hapalla, the name of the easternmost province that emerged from the splintering of the Bronze Age western Anatolian empire Arzawa.
 However, scholars are unsure if Hapalla corresponds to Phrygia or to Pisidia, further south.